Below you will find pages that utilize the taxonomy term “Observability”

 Learn how to collect all the telemetry from the .NET Aspire eShop application and send it to an OpenTelemetry backend such as New Relic

 .NET Aspire is the new kid on the block when it comes to an opinionated, cloud-ready stack for building observable, production-ready, distributed applications.
 Having a built-in dashboard for the monitoring data is nice during development.
 But how do you configure OpenTelemetry correctly to send it to an observability backend?
+This is what this blog post is all about.
+And you’ll also learn how to send custom attributes by leveraging OpenTelemetry SDKs.

 How to monitor Microsoft 365: Observing AD FS